Ted Marchibroda: College career

-Marchibroda began his college football career at Saint Bonaventure University, where he played quarterback from 1950-1951.
-In 1950, Marchibroda led St. Bonaventure to a 7-2 record and finished third in the small college standings with 95 completions on the season.
-In 1951, Marchibroda and St. Bonaventure went 5-4, but he continued to rank high in the collegiate passing statistics with 72 completions on 170 attempts for 1,146 yards.
+Marchibroda began his college football career at Saint Bonaventure University, where he played quarterback from 1950 to 1951.
+In 1950, Marchibroda led St. Bonaventure to a 7–2 record and finished third in the small college standings with 95 completions on the season.
+In 1951, Marchibroda and St. Bonaventure went 5–4, but he continued to rank high in the collegiate passing statistics with 72 completions on 170 attempts for 1,146 yards.
 A notable matchup that season came when Marchibroda led St. Bonaventure to a 22-21 victory over the University of Louisville, whose freshman quarterback Johnny Unitas was making his collegiate debut.

-Following the 1951 season, St. Bonaventure suspended operations of its football team.
+Following the 1951 season, St. Bonaventure suspended its football team.
 Marchibroda left the school and joined the University of Detroit (now University of Detroit Mercy) for the 1952 football season.
 At Detroit, Marchibroda continued to excel at quarterback.
-Despite the team going 3-6 during his lone year in Detroit, Marchibroda gained national acclaim for his play.
+Despite the team going 3–6 during his lone year in Detroit, Marchibroda gained national acclaim for his play.
 In a late season loss to Tulsa, Marchibroda set a then-collegiate record with 390 passing yards.
 Marchibroda led college players in total offense for the 1952 season with 1,813 yards.

-Marchibroda served as the starting quarterback for the North team in the 1952 Blue–Gray Football Classic, where his squad lost to the South 28-7.
-He was named the North's outstanding player of the game.
+Marchibroda served as the starting quarterback for the North team in the 1952 Blue–Gray Football Classic.
+Although his squad lost to the South 28–7, Marchibroda was named the North's outstanding player of the game.

 Professional career

-Marchibroda was selected in the first round of 1953 NFL draft by his hometown Pittsburgh Steelers as the fifth overall pick and the first quarterback selected.
+Marchibroda was selected in the first round of the 1953 NFL draft by his hometown Pittsburgh Steelers as the fifth overall pick and the first quarterback selected.
 Marchibroda was reunited with Steelers head coach Joe Bach, who previously coached him at St. Bonaventure.
 Marchibroda backed up quarterbacks Jim Finks and Bill Mackrides during the 1953 season, only appearing in four games.